ryonakano/chcase/README.md

 // Result
 // Input: say hello to ChCase / Output: sayHelloToChCase
 ```

+There is [an example code](examples/Application.vala) prepared in this repository, so it may help you.

 ## Building and Installation
 If you mean to perform code changes and create a pull request against this project, you may want to build and install the library from source code.